-At the Centre for Industrial Rheology, one of our most popular services is providing rheological “snapshots” for our customers’ materials.
-With the advent of easy-to-use, entry-level rheometers, the benefits of comprehensive rheological profiling are becoming more accessible.
-If you’re currently using a viscometer to characterise your materials, you may be wondering if you should be using a rheometer.
+At the Centre for Industrial Rheology, one of our most popular services is providing “Rheology Snapshots” for our customers’ materials, capturing comprehensive but easy-to-interpret insights to support formulation development or process design.
+With the advent of easy-to-use, entry-level rheometers, the benefits delivered from rheology snapshots, and deeper rheological profiles, on structured liquids, are becoming more accessible.

 Both viscometers and rheometers are used to characterise materials; however, they differ significantly in the depth of information they provide.
-To demonstrate these differences practically, we selected three everyday paste-like samples to test.
+To demonstrate these differences practically, we selected three everyday structured, paste-like samples to test.

-1. Smooth Peanut Butter
+- Smooth Peanut Butter

-2. American Mustard
+- American Mustard

-3. Chocolate Spread
+- Chocolate Spread

 This study aimed to explore whether a rheometer truly offers greater material insights over a viscometer when analysing complex, real-world materials.